jgrassler/talks/monasca-onboarding/src/main.md

 In a nutshell, it's Monitoring and Logging as a Service.

-It's highly scalable: Monasca is build using micro-services architecture where each component can be clustered.
+It's highly scalable: Monasca is built using micro-services architecture where each component can be clustered.
 In case of a bottleneck more machines can be added to resolve the problems.

 The services communicate using Apache Kafka which is ridiculously fast and adds fault tolerance to the system.
-Even if some of components temporarily cannot consume the messages they won't get lost, but will be hold in that time in the message queue.
+Even if some of the components temporarily cannot consume the messages they won't get lost, but will be held in the message queue until they can be consumed.

 Last but not least, Monasca is multi-tenant.
 It stores metrics per project.
 The users authenticate with Keystone and get the measurements only for their project.